williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 <span class="api-uri-template api-uri-get"><span class="api-label">POST</span> /oauth2/v1/introspect</span>

-The API takes an Access Token or Refresh Token and returns whether it is active or not.
-If the token is active, additional data about the token will also be returned.
-If the token is invalid, expired, or revoked, it will be considered inactive.
+The API takes an Access Token, Refresh Token, or [ID Token](oidc.html#id-token) and returns whether it is active or not.
+If the token is active, additional data about the token is also returned.
+If the token is invalid, expired, or revoked, it is considered inactive.
 An implicit client can only introspect its own tokens, while a confidential client may inspect all access tokens.

 ####Request Parameters